 That response may be more common that you might think.
 You can almost feel the sneer fairly dripping out of this medical student’s observation:

 “Drs.
-Sanjay Gupta, Michael Crichton, and Howard Dean did not really need a medical degree to pursue their current careers.
-Gupta is now merely a reporter; Crichton is a science fiction writer; and Dean long gave up anything remotely related to health or science.
+Sanjay Gupta, the late Michael Crichton, and Howard Dean did not really need a medical degree to pursue their careers.
+Gupta is now merely a reporter; Crichton was a science fiction writer; and Dean long gave up anything remotely related to health or science.